NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

     alt: ""
   ),
   // square(width: 40%, [some stuff]),
-  caption: [Each thread simultaneously propagates (small, red dots) the initial values (big, blue dots and arrows) of its assigned subproblem.
+  caption: [Each thread uses coarse and fine propagators to produce intermediate values (small, red dots) from the initial values (big, blue dots and arrows) of its assigned subproblem.
 Velocity data does exist, but is neglected here for visual clarity.]
 ) <diag:disc_prop>

 #pagebreak()